OCA/product-attribute/product_profile/README.rst

 Assign a value to the profile field in the product template form.
 Then, all fields which depend on this profile will be set to the right value at once.

-If you deselect the profile value, all these fields will be reset to empty values.
+If you deselect the profile value, all these fields keep the same value and you can change them manually (back to standard behavior).

 Install **Product Profile Example** module to see a use case in action.

-Profiles are also defined as search filter and group
+Profiles are also defined as search filter and group.

 Bug Tracker
 ===========